Slowly wandering my way everywhere

 ‘Just around the river bend…’

-On a side note, one of his hobbies used to be keeping freshwater tropical fish tanks, and he even had a ‘fish room’ full of aquariums in our basement when we lived in Buffalo.
-He tried to catch some of the cichlids on film with the GoPro using our GoPole, but the tannins in the water from all the leaves made visibility too low for a good shot.
+I tried to catch some of the cichlids on film with the GoPro using my GoPro selfie stick, but the tannins in the water from all the leaves made visibility too low for a good shot.

 Go!

-Check out more of our adventures in Costa Rica!
+Check out more of my adventures in Costa Rica!

 Subscribe today to make sure you’re not missing new posts!